If you are planning a vacation to Walt Disney World, you have likely heard of big changes to the fastpass system.

 Potential Benefits of Fastpass Plus

-At Hollywood Studios, we are going to use the new system to pre-book Toy Story Mania, Aerosmith RR, and Tower of Terror.
-If we are at the Magic Kingdom, you’d likely want to use them on Space Mountain, Splash Mountain and Thunder Mountain.
+At Hollywood Studios, we are going to use the new system to pre-book Toy Story Mania or Aerosmith, Tower of Terror, and Star Tours.
+(If we are at the Magic Kingdom, you’d likely want to use them on Space Mountain, Splash Mountain and Thunder Mountain).
 I’d probably advise guests to book those FP times for the afternoon.
 Why?
-Because typically Hollywood Studios is very busy after lunch.
+Because typically Hollywood Studios is not crowded in the mornings and very crowded after lunch.
 Being able to go ahead and grab those FP’s enables us to do one of two things:

 1. We can focus our early-morning on shows and events that aren’t crowded